 - Why don’t you adopt instead?
 There are so many children in the world who need good homes?
 And it’s good for the planet.

-One, adoption is neither easy nor cheap and involves a lot more than walking into Target and taking a child off the shelf.
+One, adoption is neither easy nor cheap, and it involves a lot more than walking into Target and taking a child off the shelf.
 Between home assessments and legals fees, it can cost as much – if not more – than IVF.
 Two, you assume that not being able to conceive naturally is the same as not being able to conceive at all and that we should give up on the idea that our bodies can do as nature intended.
 Perhaps we just need a little help.
 Even if it doesn’t work out, it is every human being’s right to be able to try.
 And if it doesn’t work out then yes, perhaps we will consider adoption.
 And as far as the planet goes, as soon as you stop eating meat, living on the grid and travelling by bus, train, plane, and automobile, we’ll revisit that.
 Send up a smoke signal.
 Wait (emissions).
 Just whistle real loud and I’ll find you.

 - “Aren’t you worried about the risks, being so old?”